Stakes Profile: Preakness

 By Dana Byerly, Hello Race Fans Co-founder

-The Preakness is 9.5 furlong race for 3-year-olds at Pimlico.
+The Preakness is a 9.5 furlong race for 3-year-olds at Pimlico.
 First run in 1873, it’s currently the middle race in the Triple Crown series.
 While the Preakness has produced a number of dramatic showdowns, what kind of betting race is it?

 Below is a snapshot of what has produced Preakness winners since 1991 including odds, bettors’ choice, field size, running styles, prior race location, prior race finish position, number of days since the last race as well as Brisnet Speed Figures.